Scores for Multivariate Distributions and Level Sets: A New Framework for Scoring Rules

-In Section~\ref{subsec: scoring fn}, we propose a class of $L^{2}$ scoring functions for distributions.
-In Section~\ref{subsec:Alternative-Expressions-of scoring function}, we derive some useful alternative expressions for these scoring functions.
-In Section~\ref{subsec: Examples of Scoring Functions}, we show that the new class of scoring functions encompasses the quadratic score, CRPS, MCRPS, and energy score.
-We also show that this framework can easily be used to generate other scoring functions, and we demonstrate this by proposing a scoring function based on lower partial moments.
+In the next section, we propose a class of $L^{2}$ scoring rules for distributions.
+In Section~\ref{subsec: Examples of Scoring Functions}, we show that the new class of scoring rules encompasses the quadratic score, CRPS and MCRPS.
+We also show that this framework can easily be used to generate other scoring rules, and we demonstrate this by proposing a scoring rule based on lower partial moments.